mozilla-l10n/localizer-documentation/tools/pontoon/teams_projects.md

 There are 4 tabs available (highlighted in red):
 * **Resources**: files available in the project.
+* **Tags**: a list of tags defined for this project.
+This tab will be visible only in projects where tags are enabled.
+For more information about tags, see [this page](search_filters.md#tags).
 * **Contributors**: a list of active contributors with their statistics, filterable by time.
 Unlike the tab available in the *Team page*, this only includes contributions to localization of the project for the current locale.
 * **Project info**: information about the project.
 * **Team info**: same content as the *Info* tab in the *Team page*.